idvorkin/TimeLtdPlayground/README.md

-TimeLtdPlayground
+Time.Ltd Playground
 =================

-A place to experiment with idea's for Time.Ltd
+A place to experiment with ideas for Time.Ltd - this is experiment quality code.